Careers360 Logo

 Baking Soda Washing Soda Plaster of Paris - Preparation, Formula, Uses, FAQs

-Sodium bicarbonate commonly called as baking soda is chemical compound formula NaHCO3.
-It is salt composed of a sodium cation as well as bicarbonate anion.
-Sodium carbonate can be obtained by heating baking soda, recrystallization of sodium carbonate gives washing soda.
+Sodium bicarbonate commonly called baking soda is the chemical compound formula NaHCO3.
+Sodium carbonate break down into sodium cation as well as a bicarbonate anion.
+Sodium carbonate can be obtained by heating baking soda, and recrystallization of sodium carbonate gives washing soda.
 It is also called basic salt.

 The preparation of Baking Soda:

 Baking soda is synthesized through Solvay’s process.
-Solvay’s process involves reaction of sodium chloride, ammonia as well as carbon dioxide in water.
-The carbon dioxide involved is produced through calcium carbonate and the calcium oxide left is used in recovering ammonia from ammonium chloride.
-Finally, sodium bicarbonate is produced as one of end products.
+Solvay’s process involves the reaction of Sodium Chloride, ammonia as well as carbon dioxide in water.
+The carbon dioxide involved is produced through Calcium Carbonate and the calcium oxide left is used in recovering ammonia from ammonium chloride.
+Finally, sodium bicarbonate is produced as one of the end products.

 Uses of Baking Soda